container-storage-interface/spec/spec.md

 #### `ControllerPublishVolume`

-A Controller Plugin MUST implement this RPC call if it has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
+A Controller Plugin MUST implement this RPC if it has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
 This RPC will be called by the CO when it wants to place a workload that uses the volume onto a node.
 The Plugin SHOULD perform the work that is necessary for making the volume available on the given node.
 The Plugin MUST NOT assume that this RPC will be executed on the node where the volume will be used.